• Skip to primary navigation

 I may not have been at the original Thanksgiving in America, however, the Pumpkin Pie recipe as we know it was not always the way it is made today.

-That would have made it impossible to make any sort of pie crust.
+- It was impossible to make any sort of pie crust.
 Plus, settlers hadn't yet come up with an oven for baking as we know it today.

-The English have always liked their custard.
+The British have always liked their custard desserts.

-After finding this out years ago, I set out to somewhat replicate what the original Thanksgiving Pumpkin Pie, the way the pilgrims made it.
+A Pumpkin pie recipe as we know it didn't appear in an American cookbook until the early 19th century After finding this out years ago, in a blurb of historical text, I set out to try and replicate what the original Thanksgiving Pumpkin Pie, the way the pilgrims made it with ingredients available today.
+And of course an oven, lol!

 I published this recipe back in 2013, since then SO many have made this for Thanksgiving and Christmas.
 LOVE that!
 I have even had teacher tell me they had their kids make it in Home Economics classes and cooking classes.